 Anal fissures are also a structural disease.
-They are splits or cracks in the lining of your anal opening.
+They are splits or cracks in the lining of your anus.
 The most common cause of an anal fissure is the passage of very hard or watery stools.
 The crack in the anal lining exposes the underlying muscles that control the passage of stool through the anus and out of the body.
-An anal fissure is one of the most painful problems because the exposed muscles become irritated from exposure to stool or air, and leads to intense burning pain, bleeding, or spasm after bowel movements.
+An anal fissure is one of the most painful problems your can have, because the exposed muscles become irritated from exposure to stool or air.
+This leads to intense burning pain, bleeding, or spasms after bowel movements.

 Initial treatment for anal fissures includes pain medicine, dietary fiber to reduce the occurrence of large, bulky stools and sitz baths (sitting in a few inches of warm water).
-If these treatments don't relieve your pain, surgery might be needed to repair the sphincter muscle.
+If these treatments don't relieve your pain, surgery might be needed to repair the fissure.

 Perianal abscesses, also a structural disease, can occur when the tiny anal glands that open on the inside of your anus become blocked, and the bacteria always present in these glands causes an infection.
 When pus develops, an abscess forms.
 Treatment includes draining the abscess, usually under local anesthesia in the healthcare provider’s office.

-An anal fistula – again, a structural disease – often follows drainage of an abscess and is an abnormal tube-like passageway from the anal canal to a hole in the skin near the opening of your anus.
+An anal fistula – again, a structural disease – often follows drainage of an abscess.
+It's an abnormal, tube-like passageway from the anal canal to a hole in the skin near the opening of your anus.
 Body wastes traveling through your anal canal are diverted through this tiny channel and out through the skin, causing itching and irritation.
 Fistulas also cause drainage, pain and bleeding.
 They rarely heal by themselves and usually need surgery to drain the abscess and "close off" the fistula.

 Each year, 130,000 Americans are diagnosed with colorectal cancer, the second most common form of cancer in the United States.
 Fortunately, with advances in early detection and treatment, colorectal cancer is one of the most curable forms of the disease.
 By using a variety of screening tests, it is possible to prevent, detect and treat the disease long before symptoms appear.

-Almost all colorectal cancers begin as polyps, benign (non-cancerous) growths in the tissues lining your colon and rectum.
+Almost all colorectal cancers begin as colon polyps, benign (non-cancerous) growths in the tissues lining your colon and rectum.
 Cancer develops when these polyps grow and abnormal cells develop and start to invade surrounding tissue.
 Removal of polyps can prevent the development of colorectal cancer.
-Almost all precancerous polyps can be removed painlessly using a flexible lighted tube called a colonoscope.
+Almost all precancerous polyps can be removed painlessly during a colonoscopy screening.
 If not caught in the early stages, colorectal cancer can spread throughout the body.
 More advanced cancer requires more complicated surgical techniques.

 Most early forms of colorectal cancer do not cause symptoms, which makes screening especially important.
 When symptoms do occur, the cancer might already be quite advanced.
 Symptoms include blood on or mixed in with the stool, a change in normal bowel habits, narrowing of the stool, abdominal pain, weight loss, or constant tiredness.